-Every year, the end of year holidays announce the upsurge of fraudulent e-mails mass campaigns.
-Indeed, cybercriminals try to profit from these periods when the vigilance is sometimes lowering, to launch phishing e-mails.
+The end-of-year holidays often announce the upsurge of fraudulent mass e-mails campaigns.
+Indeed, cybercriminals take advantage of this period, when vigilance can be particularly low, to launch phishing e-mails.

 What are phishing and slamming?